Risk management 101: Diversify

 We interview all of our sponsors in person and underwrite the deals fully after reviewing third party property reports like Appraisals, Building reports, Environmental reports etc. Property cash flow for last 3 years is also analysed along with future cash flow projections.
 We also review leases, perform property visits and do tenant background checks.
 Most of the deals on our platform have secured senior debt through one of Canada's major financial institutions (FI).

-What kind of securities licensing do we have?
+What kind of securities licensing do R2 Investments have?

-R2 investments is an Exempt Market Dealer in ON, AB, BC, MB, NS, QC & SK.
+R2 investments is an Exempt Market Dealer in ON & BC.
 After you create an account on our platform, we perform a verification of your investor status and grant access if we find that our investments are suitable for you.

 What type of investments are available?